 Your mortgage payments won’t be your only outgoing.
-Consider other associated costs also; a bigger property will likely cost more to run, furnish and maintain.
+Consider other associated costs, especially if you’re moving to a bigger property: it will likely cost more to run, furnish and maintain.

 Your energy bills may also be higher, especially if it’s an older property.
 Carrying out some energy saving improvements could reduce these bills in the long-term, but these renovations will cost money.

 You can change many things about a property, but not its location.
 How remote do you want to be?
 You may like the idea of having no neighbours, but what about trekking to the nearest shop every time you want a pint of milk?